arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble/product.md

 certifications: [FCC, IC, REACH, CE, RoHS, WEEE, RCM]
 ---

 The Arduino Nano 33 BLE shares its pinout with the classic Arduino Nano but builds on the nRF52840 microcontroller with 1MB CPU Flash Memory.
-Featuring a 9 axis inertial measurement unit and the possibility for Bluetooth® Low Energy (BLE) connectivity it can help you to create your next Bluetooth® Low Energy enabled project.
+Featuring a 9 axis inertial measurement unit and the possibility for Bluetooth® Low Energy connectivity it can help you to create your next Bluetooth® Low Energy enabled project.